Staff – 2017 Oregon Session 1, Camp Latgawa

-Dandy Denial is a photographer, Anarcho-Cynicalist, crafts person, and an obsessive fermenter of foods.
-They live in small town Manitoba, in a tiny house, several hours from the nearest major city.
-Infatuated with the antique, they spend a great deal of their time banging away on old typewriters, or tinkering with old cameras.
-Stubbornly old-fashioned, their photography is often limited to the use of analogue technology, although lately they’ve begrudgingly conceded that digital cameras have their place, and have picked one up from time to time.
-They hve crammed a tiny photography darkroom into their basement, and have been experimenting with different processes and techniques regarding that aged craft.
-Dandy has also been spending a lot of time seeking out hidden corners of town, and can recommend a great cemetery swamp to picnic at.
+Dandy Denial is a photographer, confused gender weirdo, crafts person, and an awfully messy kitchen wizard.
+They live in small town Manitoba, in a tiny house, far from the nearest city.
+Analog processes fascinate them, and they spend a great deal of their tinkering with old cameras, or developing their own film.
+Their photography is usually limited to the use of analog technology, although lately they’ve been known to pick up a digital camera from time to time.
+They have a darkroom in their basement, and enjoy experimenting with different processes and techniques, most recently pinhole photography, and modifying cameras to use film formats they weren’t originally designed for.
+They are a life-long

-At camp, they can often be seen meandering about, day and night, seemingly led from place to place by their camera, which they are rarely seen without.
+At camp, Dandy can often be seen meandering about, day and night, seemingly led from place to place by their camera, which they are rarely seen without.
 They thrive on conversation about the passions that inspire people, and are far more approachable than their somewhat intimidating appearance might suggest.
 Honest.
-A life long introvert and shy person, it’s hard to believe, at first impression, how much they enjoy speaking with just about anyone, and are interested in most any subject that lights the fire in your eyes.
+A life-long introvert and shy person, it’s hard to believe, at first impression, how much Dandy enjoys speaking with just about anyone, and is interested in most any subject that lights the fire in your eyes.

 NBTSC history: camper from ’99 to ’04, Night Owl at some session or another ever since.
 (Also Advisor in 2015.)